 “Amazing Grace” is also the title of the new show on Broadway, at the Nederlander Theater, inspired by the Newton's journey.

 Although everyone knows this beautiful, uplifting hymn not many people know its origins.

 In 2013 the Irish commemorated Newtown by building a viewing platform at Lough Swilly, near Castle Bridge, County Donegal.
 The tribute marks the spot where Newton began his conversion to Christianity.

 “It was at a very crucial point in his life," Ruth Garvey-Williams, secretary of the Amazing Grace Initiative told NewsLetter.co.uk.

 “Up until that point he was self-described as a wretch.
 He was involved in the slave trade.

-“He was travelling to Liverpool from Africa, and because of the trade winds they had a very circuitous route.
+“He was traveling to Liverpool from Africa and because of the trade winds they had a very circuitous route.

 Garvey-Williams said the idea for the platform, with a mosaic design incorporating the words "Amazing Grace" and the image of the ship, The Greyhound, began in 2006 after Amazing Grace Initiative member Mike Mullins read about Newton’s remarkable story.